seldonian-toolkit/Engine/docs/source/overview.rst

 where :math:`\mathbf{x}` is a vector of features, :math:`f(\mathbf{x})` is the primary objective function, :math:`g_i(\mathbf{x})` are the upper bound functions for the :math:`n` constraints, and :math:`\mathbf{\lambda}` is a vector of Lagrange multipliers, such that :math:`{\lambda_i}` is the Lagrange multiplier for the ith constraint.

 In situations where the contraints are conflicting with the primary objective, vanilla gradient descent can result in oscillations in directions orthogonal to the feasible set boundary.
 These oscillations can be dampened using momentum in gradient descent.
-We implemented the adam optimizer as part of our gradient descent method, which contains a momentum term, and found that it mitigates the oscillations in our testing.
+We implemented the adam optimizer as part of our gradient descent method, which contains a momentum term, and found that it mitigates the oscillations in all problems we have tested so far.

 Safety Test
 -----------